kstenerud/concise-encoding/ce-structure.md

     [mandatory version specifier] [optional invisible and structural objects] [mandatory top-level data object]

-Once the top-level object is fully decoded, the document is considered ended.
+Once the top-level object is fully decoded, the document is considered finished.

 [Objects](#object-categories) **MUST NOT** be placed before the version specifier or after the top-level object.